Frequently Asked Questions about deadly radiation at the failed San Onofre Nuclear Generating Station

 A. Once Southern California Edison buries the waste on the beach, the waste moves a step closer to becoming “bona vacantia,” a legal term that means an “ownerless property for whom no-one is responsible.”
 That means the government is responsible, but the government has failed to solve what is now a 65-year-old nuclear waste problem.
 By forcing Southern California Edison to maintain ownership of the waste, we will continue to have a politically powerful partner in seeking solutions to the problem.

 Q. What is the Citizens’ Oversight lawsuit?

-A. This legal action will revoke the Coastal Commission’s permit which was granted October 6, 2015.
-Without the permit, Edison can’t bury the waste.
-Nearly every other legal remedy, short of an Emergency Act of Congress, has been exhausted.
-This is our last real hope for a legal remedy.
+A. This is a long-shot legal action to revoke the Coastal Commission’s permit which was granted October 6, 2015.
+Without the permit, Edison allegedly can’t bury the waste.

 Q. What about Congressman Darrel Issa’s bill to remove the waste?

 A. While Darrell Issa’s bill has gotten great publicity, it still forces us to store the waste on the beach for at least 30 years, and possibly up to 300 years given the current laws.
 This law creates loopholes that make it easier on the nuclear industry by reducing current safety standards.
 These loopholes eliminate the current Nuclear Waste Policy Act requirements as follows:

 — nuclear waste containers must allow for inspection for damages

 — Nuclear waste containers must allow for monitoring fro damage

 — Nuclear waste must be retrievable from the containers when they become damaged